Cordée de la Réussite "Languages and Cultures of the World"

 This plurilingual dimension is the main feature of this competition: the texts will be written in French, but blended, mixed, associated with other languages, in a thousand and one ways.
 This is hardly surprising, when you consider that Inalco offers the opportunity to study over a hundred different languages and civilizations!

-The spirit of the contest: plurilingual freedom
+Spirit of the contest: plurilingual freedom

-Teaching resources to help children write" "
+Teaching resources to help children write

 Practical details of the competition

-Documents relating to the "Æntrelangues" writing competition
+Documents related to the "Æntrelangues" program

 Règlement.pdf (120.3 KB, .pdf)